 - During all state series tournaments, players shall play the ball as it lies unless otherwise provided in the USGA's Rules of Golf. - 2.
-Preferred Lies: In case of bad weather or unsatisfactory playing conditions, the local rules committee shall have the authority to determine if their tournament shall be played under the "preferred lie" rule.
+Preferred Lies: In case of bad weather or unsatisfactory playing conditions, the local rules committee shall have the authority to determine if their tournament shall be played under the "preferred lie" rule. - E. Substitutions: Not more than six (6) competitors per school may participate on each day of the tournament series.
+Substitutions may be made under the following circumstances: - 1.
+All substitutions must be made no later than one hour prior to the scheduled start of competition for that day. - 2.
+Team substitutions shall be made on a player for player basis, and no adjustments in pairings shall be made to accommodate such team substitutions. - 3.
+If an individual tournament competitor is replaced for team competition, the

-E. Observers: